chmanishkumar2003/Packers-and-Movers/README.md

 Manage customers, employees, and vehicles.

-Handle bookings and payments.
+Oversee bookings and process payments.

-Generate reports for revenue and performance.
+Generate performance and revenue reports.

-🔧 Commands:

-Start frontend:

-npm start

-Build for production:

-npm run build

-Run tests:

-npm test

 🤝 Contributing

 We welcome contributions to improve this project! 🎉

-🔹 Steps to Contribute:
+Steps to Contribute

 Fork this repository.